 Whether you’re deciding between memory foam vs. spring or King vs. California King, it’s always important to weigh the pros and cons of your choices before making a final decision.

 The California King, also known as the “Western King,” is about four inches taller and more narrow than a King-sized mattress.
-It’s considered the tallest mattress on the market, and it also sacrifices a few inches in width.
+It’s considered the tallest mattress on the market, but it also sacrifices a few inches in width.

 The California King is ideal for taller people and single sleepers or couples.
 However, any more than this can make the space feel cramped.
-When it comes to accessories, it can be difficult to find bedding and bed frames for this mattress size because it’s not as available to buyers.

 A standard King mattress, also known as the “Eastern King,” is the widest mattress on the market.
 It’s designed to fit two sleepers perfectly, as well as a few additional family members.

 The King mattress is great for couples with children or pets.
 It’s also ideal for shorter or wider rooms.
 However, if you’re over 6’ 2”, your feet may hang off the mattress.

 Our King Mattresses easily accommodate couples — plus, there’s room for a small child or a dog for maximum cuteness.

 With multiple layers of breathable, feathery-soft memory foam, our king mattresses deliver a cooling, weightless sleep.
 Our Zoned Support™ design cradles you weightlessly for night after night of cloud-like slumber.

 Both mattress sizes carry an air of luxury with them.
 A mattress fit for a King should be perfect for you, right?
 However, there is much more to consider than status and stature.
 Take a look at your sleeping environment.
 Will your room fit a California King bed?
 Will your partner’s feet hang off the edge?
 Before buying into prestige, take the below into account.